wernerb/hashiconf-hardening/slides.md

 !SLIDE
 # Transplant is a success!

-Packer then continues as normal
+Packer continues launching provisioners as normal

 Non **shell-local** provisioners use **chroot** and are not bothered.

 !SLIDE
 # Packer throws an error